 Could Uganda Revenue Authority's general demand for customers account details from commercial banks have been handled better?

 The Head of State on the 2nd June 2022 assented to a number of amendments to the country’s tax regime.
 Some of these changes have far reaching ramifications to Foreign Investors, Tax Practitioners, and the Business Community generally.
 The changes shall take effect on the 1st July 2022.
+We set out below a summary of the amendments to the different tax laws.

 The Tax Amendment Bills, 2021 that were assented to by the President on 29th May 2021 came into force on 1st July 2021.
 The amendments are geared toward improving tax administration, reducing tax leakages, and enhancing revenues collected by the Tax Authority.
+The purpose of this Alert, as set out below, is to summarize the key provisions of the amendments and their potential effect on taxpayers.

 The Hon.
 Minister of Finance, Planning and Economic Development presented to Parliament the Tax Amendment Bills 2020 on 31st March 2020 with proposed changes to Income Tax, Value Added Tax, Excise Duty and Stamp Duty.
 We summarize the key proposed changes in this Alert.